entropicalabs/openqaoa-website/docs/parametrization/parametrization.md

 Except for the `Annealing` parameters, each class also comes in three levels of detail:

 * `StandardParams` and `FourierParams` offer the $\gamma$ 's and $\beta$ 's as proposed in above papers.
-* `StandardWithBiasParams` and `FourierWithBiasParams` allow for extra $\gamma$'s for possible single-qubit bias terms, resp. their discrete sine transform.
+* `StandardWithBiasParams` and `FourierWithBiasParams` allow for extra $\gamma$'s for possible single-qubit bias terms and their discrete sine transform, respectively.
 * `ExtendedParams` and `FourierExtendedParams` offer full control by having a separate set of rotation angles for each term in the cost and mixer Hamiltonians, respective having a seperate set of Fourier coefficients for each term.